-Dipyridamole is often taken together with other medications to prevent blood clots.
-To best treat your condition, use all medications as directed by your doctor.
-Read the medication guide or patient instructions provided with each medication.
-Do not change your doses or medication schedule without your doctor's advice.
+Dipyridamole oral is taken by mouth, sometimes with other medications to prevent blood clots.
+Use all medications as directed and read all medication guides you receive.
+Do not change your dose or dosing schedule without your doctor's advice.

 Store at room temperature away from moisture and heat.

 Dipyridamole injection is given as an infusion into a vein.
 A healthcare provider will give you dipyridamole and other injected medicines during your stress test.

 If you need a stress test while you are taking dipyridamole by mouth, you may need to stop taking it 48 hours before your stress test.
 Follow all instructions about how to prepare for this test.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.